A Complete Guide to Business Continuity

 Recovery time objectives

 Your inventory of resources should provide information on the resources that your company has access to and can use in an emergency.
-It’s good to know where to locate the fire extinguishers and replacement tech.
-But non-physical resources should be taken into account as well.
+It’s good to know where to locate the fire extinguishers and replacement tech but non-physical resources should be taken into account as well.
 Perhaps Sharon from accounts has had first aid training.
-Or Chris on reception has done a fire safety course.
+Maybe Chris on reception has done a fire safety course.
 Personal assets need to be included too.

 Step 3: Future-proofing your continuity plan